Interface

 1. Status bar The status bar provides access to application options and help.
 It displays current status information, including selected mode and relevant configuration parameters.
 From this area, the user can open the help documentation and adjust available settings.
 The status bar ensures that key operational information is always visible.

 2. Password panel The password panel displays the generated password together with its calculated entropy.
 It allows the user to copy the password to the clipboard and to clear all entered data in order to generate a new password.
-The displayed password is deterministically derived from the provided dice input and updates automatically when input data changes.
+The displayed password is deterministically derived from the provided physical-randomness input and updates automatically when input data changes.

 2. Status bar